What Are Mandatory Annual Compliances for Private Limited Companies In India?

 Congratulations on starting your own business.
 I know it takes a lot of effort and time to become an entrepreneur.
 There are numerous rules and regulations to follow when starting a business.
 If you’ve established a private limited company as your business structure, well there are various annual compliance for private limited company which are mandatory for you.

 There are two types of compliances: mandatory compliances and event-based compliances.
-Many people who start a private limited company are unaware of the mandatory annual compliance and treat it lightly, resulting in problems later on.
+Many people who start a private limited company are unaware of the mandatory annual compliance services and treat it lightly, resulting in problems later on.

 I’m going to provide you with some of the mandatory compliances so that you don’t have to deal with any problems in the future.